MicrosoftDocs/nav-content/README.md

     GitHub Desktop makes is easy to work and collaborate with repos locally from your own desktop.
 For more information, see [GitHub Desktop](https://desktop.github.com/).

-2. Get hold of your favorite Markdown editor, and start making changes.
+2. Get hold of your favorite MarkDown editor, and start making changes.

     The help content is stored in the articles folder of the repo.
 Articles use a syntax for formatting text called GitHub Flavored Markdown.
 To learn more about working with markdown, see [Getting started with writing and formatting on GitHub](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/).